Rob-Johnson/rob-johnson.me/index.md

 I'm also a finalist at the University of Sussex, studying Computer Science.

-I occasionally write here about anything,
+I plan to occasionally write here about different things: probably just development and how I'm getting on as an Intern trying to make it as a developer.

 Feel free to give me a shout if I you'd like to talk.